 You expect other people to live up to your expectations of them.

-It’s the never-ending tug-of-war: You want your partner to be the princess/knight in shining armor that you imagined they would/should be; you want your child to not make the same mistakes you did; you want that task you delegated to be done exactly the same way you do it.
-Will it happen?
+It’s the never-ending tug-of-war: You want your partner to be the princess or knight in shining armor that you imagined they should be.
+You want your child to not make the same mistakes you did.
+You want that task you delegated to be done exactly the same way you would do it.
+Will these things happen?
 Maybe.
-Will it happen consistently in exactly the way you prefer?
+Will they happen consistently in exactly the way you want?
 Not likely.
 Much like trying to live up to other people’s expectations, setting the bar too high for the people around you is going to result in disappointment.
-And the more stringent those expectations, the harder it will be to overcome that disappointment, potentially leading to depression.
-Life isn’t always going to go the way you want it to.
-Accept that people are not always going to behave the way you hope they will.
-It’s the only way you’ll be able to adapt, sidestep disappointment, and avoid the trappings of depression.
+And the more stringent those expectations, the harder it will be to overcome that disappointment.

 Insightfully yours,